jonathan-vella/architecting-for-success/104-Enterprise-Grade-Kubernetes/README.md

+# Architecting for Success

-# Architecting for success: Enterprise Grade Kubernetes on Azure
+# 104 - Enterprise Grade Kubernetes

+---

+## Overview

 With Azure landing zones, you can start with a small implementation and expand over time.
 For more sophisticated environments, you can start with enterprise-scale implementation options.
 You need to evaluate any landing zone to be used for modern application platform solutions, no matter what implementation option you choose.